Recoleta, Chile: Parks and open space

 The territory of Recoleta includes the northwest portion of Santiago Metropolitan Park, the Cerro Blanco and the Santiago General Cemetery.

 Culture

 The bohemian Barrio Bellavista straddles the border between Recoleta and Providencia.
-Barrio Patronato is a commercial neighbourhood of Recoleta.
-The commune is the location of La Vega Central Market.
+Barrio Patronato is a neighbourhood in Recoleta with a commercial district that initially grew with the arrival of Middle Eastern immigrants in the late 19th and early 20th centuries.
+The La Vega Central Market also lies in close proximity to the Patronato metro station.

 Historical churches are located in Recoleta, including the Iglesia de la Recoleta Franciscana and the Iglesia de la Recoleta Dominica.

 Administration

 As a commune, Recoleta is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde that is directly elected every four years.
-The 2012-2016 and re-elected for 2016-2020 and 2021-2024 alcalde is Daniel Jadue Jadue (PC).
+The alcalde for the 2024-2028 term is Fares Jadue Leiva (PC).
 The communal council has the following members: